ghazette/typescript-starting-project/README.md

 ``

 # Run
-``
-Just execute the command "gulp" and it will start the default task (compiling all *.ts from src folder into one JS file in build folder)
+Just execute the command ``gulp`` and it will start the default task (compiling all *.ts from src folder into one JS file in build folder)
-``